Sheldrick Wildlife Trust Elephant Orphanage

 Being one of East Africa's most impressive safari destinations, Kenya has a long list of exceptional accommodation.
 From luxury tented camps to beachside resorts, the accommodation…

-The best months to visit Kenya are July through to September, and again from December to February.
-These are the dry seasons in Kenya, which means better conditions for safaris, …
+You can visit Kenya year-round.
+The peak season months are July through to September, and again from December to February.
+These are the dry seasons in Kenya, which means …

 The tours below showcase just some of what is possible.
 Use these itineraries as starting points, or to draw inspiration.
 Then get in touch, and let our expert team help craft the perfect itinerary for you.